D A W N

 Although DAWN draws on the conventions of the musical, the main physical presence will be concerned with the choreographic methods of radical temporalities in which I have develop over my last works.
 Through this I am interested in generating a hyper edited and virtuosic physicality that insists on an artificiality that asks you to look closer, again and again while articulating the complexities of reproduction.

 DAWN is in collaboration with , Colin Self and Mila Pavicevic and Claire Vivianne Sobottke.
-DAWN is funded by Hauptstadtkulturfonds and will premiere in the Festsaal of Sophiensaele in early 2021.
+DAWN is funded by Hauptstadtkulturfonds and will premiere in Sophiensaele in September 2021.